Sunak closing in on announcing UK rejoining EU’s Horizon science programme

 A deal could be announced within days, as first reported by Bloomberg.

-One source told the PA news agency that Mr Sunak had signalled his approval of the deal but that the level of compensation for the two missed years of collaboration could still be an issue.
+One source said that Mr Sunak had signalled his approval of the deal but that the level of compensation for the two missed years of collaboration could still be an issue.

 A conversation with European Commission president Ursula von der Leyen would be expected before the announcement.